ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
-Within the assignment we are going to asist Jeremy to review the production data of AutosRUs’ newest prototype, the MechaCar.
-The insights may help the manufacturing team to manage the production troubles.
+Within the assignment, we are going to assist Jeremy to review the production data of AutosRUs’ newest prototype, the MechaCar.
+The insights may help the manufacturing team to manage production troubles.

 ## Results